elk-audio/elk-docs/documents/building_plugins_for_elk.md

 * Save the project to export a new Makefile.

   3. If you use recent Projucer releases 5.4.1, due to a bug you need to manually modify the exported Makefile and put the correct path to the VST SDK into the `JUCE_CPPFLAGS` variable (defined twice, for both Debug and Release).
 The bug is fixed in the 5.4.4 branch.

-  4. For a build to test natively on Linux, just run make normally, and follow the next points on how to test with the integrated Sushi host.
+  4. For a build to test natively on Linux, just run make normally, using the `-DJUCE_HEADLESS_PLUGIN_CLIENT=1` argument, or the build will fail since you are using our headless fork.
+Then follow the instructions at the end of this guide, on how to test your plugin with the integrated Sushi host.
   5. To cross-compile for *Elk Pi RPi3 32bit*, first source the SDK script in your shell environment:

 ```bash